-For the measurement of their operational risks, Islamic bank licensees have a choice, subject to the written approval of the CBB, between two broad methodologies:
+For the measurement of their operational risks, Islamic bank licensees have a choice, subject to notification to the CBB, between two broad methodologies:

 - (a) The basic indicator approach, by applying the measurement framework described in Chapter CA-6 of this Module; and - (b) The standardised approach (also in Chapter CA-6).
 This approach is subject to certain conditions (outlined in Chapter OM-8) and requires the explicit approval of the CBB.